mattclegg/silverstripe-doc-restructuring/master/cms/docs/reference/database-structure.md

 *  "Base classes" are direct sub-classes of DataObject.
 They are always given a table, whether or not they have special fields.
 This is called the "base table"
 *  The base table's ClassName field is set to class of the given record.
 It's an enumeration of all possible sub-classes of the base class (including the base class itself)
-*  Each sub-class of the base object will also be given its own table, //as long as it has custom fields//.
+*  Each sub-class of the base object will also be given its own table, *as long as it has custom fields*.
 In the example above, NewsSection didn't have its own data and so an extra table would be redundant.
 *  In all the tables, ID is the primary key.
 A matching ID number is used for all parts of a particular record: record #2 in Page refers to the same object as record #2 in SiteTree.

 To retrieve a news article, SilverStripe joins the SiteTree, Page and NewsArticle tables by their ID fields.
 We use a left-join for robustness; if there is no matching record in Page, we can return a record with a blank Article field.